 Many simulations do not need to be extensive.
 They are designed to provide ball-park estimates and to show general system behavior.
-This is true of many financial models.
+This is often true of financial models.
 These models can usually be implemented most efficiently in a spreadsheet.
 Simulation problems for which spreadsheets are a useful platform also include prototype models which are relatively small and designed to provide a proof of concept.
 Commercial and free spreadsheets are continuing to be developed.
-Future versions will undoubtedly allow larger worksheets and be more efficient in the way that computations are performed.
+Future versions will undoubtedly allow larger worksheets and perform computations more efficiently.
+As computing power continues to grow, the limitations to spreadsheet simulation will be removed and this platform will be even more attractive.
 Excel comes bundled with an optimization tool (solver).
 Perhaps there will be a time when it also comes bundled with a simulation tool!